 - Errors in selecting the price-setting resource occur when a price is computed correctly but is not based on the correct price-setting resource. - Errors in selecting the price-setting resource may result from input errors, including but not limited to bad generator input data, bad load metering, and operational input errors.
-These errors may also result from software issues, for example, Out of Merit resources incorrectly setting prices. - The pricing rules for non-competitive proxy buses are an example of a correct price calculation based on a unit other than the marginal unit. - Bid Production Cost Guarantee payments to suppliers actually dispatched on the basis of a bid exceeding the corrected clearing price provide a measure of protection for those suppliers. - Changes in Bid Production Cost Guarantee payments are beyond the scope of this proposal.
-The issue has been referred to the Market Structures Working Group for further discussion.
+These errors may also result from software issues, for example, Out of Merit resources incorrectly setting prices. - The pricing rules for non-competitive proxy buses are an example of a correct price calculation based on a unit other than the marginal unit. - In certain instances (including, but not necessarily limited to, cases of input errors such as bad generator input data, bad load metering and operational input errors), price corrections can result in prices that are inconsistent with the dispatch instructions that had been provided by the NYISO to, and followed by, suppliers.
+A tariff modification is needed to implement a Bid Production Cost Guarantee payment structured along the lines of the Day Ahead Margin Preservation Payment mechanism to be made to suppliers to provide a measure of protection in these instances for those suppliers that have responded to the NYISO dispatch instructions.
+The NYISO commits to work with market participants through the MSWG to develop this tariff modification expeditiously that will protect generators from financial harm in these instances.